jorgemoralespou/lab-devconfcz24/workshop/content/15-definition-of-a-workshop.md

 Read the documentation if you want to know more about the [Workshop resource](https://docs.educates.dev/custom-resources/workshop-definition)

-As the Workshop is another Kubernetes Custom Resource, you can get the details with `kubectl`.
+Again, you can get all the details with `kubectl`.

 ```terminal:execute
 command: kubectl get workshops -o yaml